 Inadequate Warnings or Barriers

 Property owners have a responsibility to visitors to properly maintain their property and adequately warn of any hazards.
 Sometimes owners realize that there is a problem, but they may fail to conduct repairs quickly enough or warn visitors of the problem.
 If you are injured on someone else's property due to inadequate warnings or barriers, you should retain an experienced Los Angeles premises liability attorney.
 These cases can be very challenging.
-At Sharifi Firm, PLC, we understand the complexity of these cases and how to establish property owner liability.Seeking Compensation for Harm Caused by Inadequate Warnings or Barriers
+At Sharifi Firm, APC, we understand the complexity of these cases and how to establish property owner liability.Seeking Compensation for Harm Caused by Inadequate Warnings or Barriers

 Property owners in California need to use reasonable care to keep their property in a reasonably safe condition and inspect for hazards like broken steps, broken rails, rotted beams, holes, slippery or wet surfaces, missing fences, inadequately maintained elevators, and uneven surfaces.